we-dance/platform/content/competition/rules.md

 ### 4. Submission

 - Upload videos to YouTube and share the link via the WeDance submission form.
-- Videos must include a timestamp or unique identifier to verify they were created for this competition.

 ### 5. Public Votes